International Livestock Auctioneer Championships 2010

-The 10 finalists will be presented with an award for the Final Round, which will be held in the Agrium Western Event Centre Arena on Stampede Park on Saturday, July 15 commencing at 11:30 am.
+The 10 finalists will be presented with an award on behalf of Intervet Schering Plough and advance to the Final Round, which will be held in the Big Top Tent on Stampede Park on Saturday, July 17 commencing at 11:00 am.
 This is an actual sale of animals that are contributed by Canadian ranchers.
-Each finalist will sell five drafts including one brand consignement animal and one other consignment.
+Each finalist will sell four drafts and one other consignment.

 The finalist selling order will be done on a draw basis, which will be made immediately following the Preliminary Round.

-The International Livestock Auctioneer Champion will receive $10,000 in prize money and a custom designed belt buckle.
+The International Livestock Auctioneer Champion will receive approximately $5500 in prize money and awards including a custom designed belt buckle and a Championship jacket.

-The Reserve Champion Auctioneer will receive $2,000 in prize money and a custom designed belt buckle.
+The Reserve Champion Auctioneer will receive $1,000 in prize money and a custom designed silver belt buckle.

 The top Rookie will be awarded a custom designed belt buckle